ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: As a result of electromechanical symmetry in an axial-flux form (as only provided by the integrated control architecture of BRTEC without the size, cost, and inefficiency of large reactive components, such as large capacitors and chokes, of a DC Link Stage), the BRTEC of only SYNCHRO-SYM can be located in the otherwise wasted annulus space of the low frequency axial-flux electric machine to provide another level of power density and the simplicity of duplicate rotor and stator assemblies.

 NOTE: Unlike active power that does real work, reactive power is neutral overall but reactive current (or magnetizing current), like active current, shows electrical loss (I2R) in the circuit, where I, is the current flowing in the circuit and R is the resistance of the circuit.
 [The resistance of a copper winding is lower than the resistance of an aluminum winding, which promotes the use of a copper rotor for slip-induction electric machines.]
 For an electric machine with a vector winding magnetizing current, IM, orthogonal to the vector torque current, IT, electrical loss is proportional to the vector magnitude (IM2 + IT2)-1/2.
 Note: PM have a persistent magnetic field and have no electrical port for magnetizing current, IM = 0.
-For an electric machine, IM is reasonably set to 10% (30%) of IT and in accordance to the vector magnitude, electrical loss would increase by only 1% (9%) and air-gap flux density would increase by 0.4% (4.4%), which is not excessive for induction machines.
+For an electric machine, IM is reasonably set to 10% (to 30%) of IT and in accordance to the vector magnitude, electrical loss would increase by only 1% (to 9%) and air-gap flux density would increase by 0.4% (to 4.4%), which is not excessive for induction machines.
 By adjusting IM between 10% and 30% of IT (i.e., field weakening) in accordance to speed or torque, there would be a dramatic change in air-gap flux density and loss.

 NOTE: Since physics dictates electric machine torque and physical size are inversely proportional to speed, designing to a higher speed is a practical means of reducing RE-PM material but the compounded cost, size, and loss of a transmission (or gearbox) to match the high speed to the application should be included.
 If the efficiency of the high speed electric machine system is 95% and the efficiency of the transmission is 95%, the compounded efficiency of the system is 90.25%, a direct drive, low speed electric machine system with 95% efficiency would be better.